CompuTec/computec-docs/docs/processforce/user-guide/item-details/batch-serial-template-definition.md

     Inventory → Item Details → Batch Details tab
 :::

-When checkboxes are unchecked, it is possible to set a Batch or Serial template for an Item.
+- If checkboxes are unchecked, a batch or serial template can be set for an item.

-Item Group Settings Batch or Serial template is used when checkboxes are checked.
+- Item Group Settings Batch or Serial template is used when checkboxes are checked.

 ![Item Group Inherit](./media/batch-serial-template-definition/item-details-batches-inherit.webp)